 Ask carefully prepared questions at the beginning of you speech to understand the mood and experience of the audience.
 You could ask “Raise your hand if you have used a virtual reality headset before” for example.

 Read up about the conference you are attending.
-Find out what the other presentations are about and how they might relate to your speech.
+Find out what the other presentations are about and how they might relate to your speech to give you a head start on audience analysis.
 This gives you an idea of how technical and prepared your audience might be.

-For additional information on understanding your audience, read:
+For additional information on understanding your audience and audience analysis, read:

 Greeting people before the event is a great way to network with people, as well as gauging their level of interest and understanding of your presentation topic.